sbabcoc/Selenium-Foundation/docs/BuildingPageObjects.md

 # Automatic Driver Targeting

 For web applications that use frames or multiple windows, a major source of boilerplate code is management of the driver target.
 In addition to being extremely repetitive, this code is also surprisingly difficult to implement correctly. **Selenium Foundation** completely eliminates the need for explicit driver targeting.
 You get to focus on scenario-specific details instead of low-level plumbing.
-For more details, see the **Automatic Driver Targeting** section on [Selenium Foundation Test Support](SeleniumFoundationTestSupport.md)
+For more details, see the **Automatic Driver Targeting** section on [front page](https://github.com/sbabcoc/Selenium-Foundation#automatic-driver-targeting)

 # Wrapped Element References